seanpowell/docs/source/API_Reference/Web_API/parse_settings.md

          <td>spam\_check</td>
          <td>No</td>
          <td>0 or 1</td>
-         <td>If spam check is enabled, messages that look like spam will not bePOSTed.</td>
+         <td>If spam check is enabled, messages that look like spam will not be POSTed.</td>
       </tr>
    </tbody>
 </table>